Abdulrahman-Mostafa10/Backend-Journey/README.md

 # Backend-Journey
-This repo contains all my work in backend including training, learning novel things, and outstanding projects.
+This repo contains all my work in the backend including training, learning novel things, and implementing outstanding projects.